ProfessorJames/quizpro/README.md

 ## Bugs

 1. Category list of options - when dynamically generating the dropdown list of category options these were too long and going off the page.

-Fix.
+TODO.
+FIX

+2. Questions and Answers not displaying some characters correctly, such as commas' and appostrophes.

+TODO.
+FIX.

 ## Unfixed-Bugs